kylix/WorkXP/README.md

 # WorkXP

 #### Introduction
-It's a desktop app based on Qt5 widget, which of an original purpose for controlling of 2D plotting machine.
+It's a desktop app based on Qt5 widget, with an original purpose for controlling of my own 2D plotting machine.

 #### Running & Building
 Prepare Qt-Creator with QT5.14 or above, open .pro file and enjoy, no extra dependences.